tapjs/tapjs/readme.markdown

   parser to ignore `TAP version 13` lines.
 Version lines in subtests cause problems with some parsers, so they are always ignored.

+- `passes` boolean which is false by default and will add "passes" property for that contains the result of all passed tests

 The `parent`, `level` and `buffered` options are reserved for internal use.